-1. Make rules about screen use
+1. Make rules about screen time and digital technology use

 Your family’s rules might cover:

 It’s OK if your rules include time limits to help your child balance screen time with other things like physical activity.
-For example, it might help to know that Australian physical activity guidelines say preschoolers should be active for at least three hours a day.
+For example, it might help to know that Australian physical activity guidelines say preschoolers should be active for at least 3 hours a day.

 2. Aim for short screen time sessions